-Unlike many of those who might be watching I never had the pleasure of meeting Malcolm Goldsmith though I did read many of his articles and writings.
-I am therefore very honoured to have been invited to deliver this Lecture established by Faith in Older People an organisation he was instrumental in creating.
+Dr Donald Macaskill, CEO Scottish Care Text of the Faith in Older People, Malcolm Goldsmith Lecture 2021

+Introduction

 In this lecture I want to explore the relationship between human rights as a moral and legal framework and the world of spirituality.
 In so doing I want to argue that rather than the oppositional stances which are often taken and suggested by some commentators, that there is much more that unites than divides the worlds of human rights and spiritual belief, indeed that the divergence of the two is unhelpful.
 I want to argue for a positive potential relationship between human rights and traditional spiritual belief and religious traditions both in practice and in thought.
 In doing so I will approach the subject with reference to social care and in particular the care and support of older persons.
 Inevitably as this lecture comes after the hardness of the last year, I want to make specific reference to the pandemic.
-The talk - and I will keep the talking to no more than 30-35 minutes, leaving space for questions and comments at the end - will have the following sections:

 - The human rights and spirituality 'clash'

 - The religious roots of human rights

 - The modern human rights movement

 - The individual and the communitarian

 - Human rights in social care practice

 - Towards a spirituality of human rights